twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * 4.0 (2003-05-16) until 5.0 (2005-01-12) – After a grace period of 30 days, the program cannot be used at all unless it is registered.
 * 5.5 (2006-05-30) and 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be tested (version 6.0), installed or exported, OpenType collections cannot be extracted and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
-(The glyphs are as follows: exclamation mark, comma, hyphen, period, equal, numbers, question mark, commercial at, letters, slash, backslash, fi and fl.
+(The glyphs are as follows: ! , - . = ? @ / \\, numbers, letters, fi and fl.
 Other characters are replaced by rectangles.)
 After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted (`CheckLicenseNotGood` function from `OnShowDisabledMessage`).
 * 12.0.0.2543 (2019-07-10) until 14.0.0.2894 (2022-11-22) – The program will replace random characters with the High-Logic logo in generated fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted (`CheckLicenseNotGood` function from `OnShowDisabledMessage`).

 ## Windows version compatibility